 State Income Taxes

-If you exceed $12,000 in withholdings during a quarter, you must follow a semiweekly payment schedule as listed in the step-by-step section above.
+If you exceed $12,000 in withholdings during a quarter, you must follow a semiweekly payment schedule as listed by the IDOR.
 Otherwise, you can pay monthly.

 Illinois has reciprocity agreements with Iowa, Kentucky, Michigan, and Wisconsin.
 If an employee works in Illinois but lives in one of these states, they pay state income taxes for their state of residency.
 This also applies to employees who are spouses of military members where both are residents of the other state, but the person is only living in Illinois while the military member is stationed in Illinois.
 Such employees need to fill out an IL-W-5-NR.